Mental Health Counselor Salary and Career Outlook

 Mental Health Counselor Careers

 A variety of specializations fit under the umbrella of mental health counseling.
-Each has its own educational and licensing requirements (some which vary by state).
+Each has its own educational and licensing requirements (some of which vary by state).
 The salary potential and work environments also vary for mental health counselor careers.

 Mental Health Counselors in Hospitals